-A true look at What My Toddler Eats in a Week.
-20 healthy and fun meals to get ideas for your own little one.
+20 Healthy Toddler Meals is a true look at What My Toddler Eats in a Week including breakfasts, snacks, lunches and dinners!
+20 healthy and fun toddler meals ideas for your own little one.
 Also included are links to recipes, advice on how to deal with picky eaters and my tried-and-true methods on how to make healthy meals without losing your mind!

 This post should really be called ‘What I Feed My Toddler in a Week’ because what I feed my toddler and what she actually eats, can be two different things.
 Some days she crushes her meals and asks for seconds and sometimes even thirds.

 Then there are the meals where she won’t touch anything, like a-n-y-t-h-i-n-g on her plate.

 As much as this gets my blood pressure going, I have to step back and honor her own body and know that sometimes she is going to be hungry at the same time as I am and other times she won’t.
 Of course on her picky days, I keep her plate on the counter or in the fridge for when she is actually hungry (usually 20 minutes after we finish eating🙄).

 Tip: it’s your job to serve toddlers healthy food, it’s up to them if they want to eat it.

 The hardest part is to not give in to their demands for gummies, cheese or whatever else they are obsessed with at the moment just because they don’t like what you made them for dinner.
 Stay strong!
 Know that you are not always going to win with toddlers, but keep up the good fight and keep feeding them real food and eventually they will come out on the other side of their toddler craziness.